yudi-azvd/book-clean-code/src/chap03_Functions/README.md

 # Capítulo 3 - Funções

-A primeira regra de funções é que eles devem ser pequenas.
-A segunda regra é que elas devem ser menor que isso.
+A primeira regra de funções é que elas devem ser pequenas.
+A segunda regra é que elas devem ser menores que isso.

 > FUNCTIONS SHOULD DO ONE THING.
 THEY SHOULD DO IT WELL.
 > THEY SHOULD DO IT ONLY.